sandstorm/serious-game-legacy/README.md

 - Database Notifications set up
 - basic print.css style included
 - For Asynchronous work: Laravel Queues (with Redis) set up, with a running queue worker
+  - in case your application is queue heavy, install Laravel Horizon for monitoring
+- Laravel Scheduler set up, based on Supercronic /crontab
 - Laravel Caches (with Redis) set up
 - TODO: Laravel Broadcast?

+## Permissions with ...

 ## Prepared for Multiple Filament Panels